Golden Maple brush testing on Hot Air Balloons

 The case weights 6.7 ounces (190 g).
 This weight includes all of the brushes.

+For my first project I printed out two copies of my artwork onto a piece of watercolor paper.
 I printed two because they fit on the paper and I could test colors on one of them.
 I also digitally lightened the images, so the paint would show up better.

 I picked the mandala Christmas tree artwork because it has a lot of tiny details.
 I do have a tutorial for this artwork.
 Here’s a link to it: Mandala Christmas Tree